fossology/fossology/README.md

 ## Documentation

-We are currently migrating our documentation to Github.
-At this stage, you can find general documentation at: https://www.fossology.org/get-started/basic-workflow/ and developer docs on [Github Wiki](https://github.com/fossology/fossology/wiki) and https://fossology.github.io/
+We are currently migrating our documentation to GitHub.
+At this stage, you can find general documentation at: https://www.fossology.org/get-started/basic-workflow/ and developer docs on [GitHub Wiki](https://github.com/fossology/fossology/wiki) and https://fossology.github.io/

 ## Support

 Mailing lists, FAQs, Release Notes, and other useful info are available by clicking the documentation tab on the project website.
 We encourage all users to join the mailing list and participate in discussions.
-You can also join FOSSOlogy's official space on Slack: [Join Slack](https://join.slack.com/t/fossology/shared_invite/enQtNzI0OTEzMTk0MjYzLTYyZWQxNDc0N2JiZGU2YmI3YmI1NjE4NDVjOGYxMTVjNGY3Y2MzZmM1OGZmMWI5NTRjMzJlNjExZGU2N2I5NGY)
+You can also join FOSSology's official space on Slack: [Join Slack](https://join.slack.com/t/fossology/shared_invite/enQtNzI0OTEzMTk0MjYzLTYyZWQxNDc0N2JiZGU2YmI3YmI1NjE4NDVjOGYxMTVjNGY3Y2MzZmM1OGZmMWI5NTRjMzJlNjExZGU2N2I5NGY)

 If you'd like to talk to other FOSSology users and developers.
 See [Contact Us](https://www.fossology.org/about/contact/)